-Located in the heart of Europe, surrounded by Germany, France, Austria, Liechtenstein, and Italy, Switzerland is the continent’s cultural and demographic hub.
-The country is known for its beautiful natural terrain and, of course, its delicious chocolate!
-The prospect of studying here as an international student will surely entice you, as it has tens of thousands of others.
+Located in the heart of Europe and bordered by Germany, France, Austria, Liechtenstein, and Italy, Switzerland is known for its beautiful natural terrain and, of course, its delicious chocolate.
+Studying here can be an appealing option for international students.

 Language Proficiency Tests Needed in Switzerland